jblang/xlogo/DEVNOTES.md

 - Update language properties files generated from Help->Translate

 ## Adding Primitives
-- In `xlogo/kernel/Primitives.java`:
+- In `xlogo/kernel/Interpreter.java`:
-  - Add the method implementing the primitive with the signature `void primitive(Stack<String> param)`
+  - Add a method implementing the primitive with the signature `void methodName(Stack<String> params)`
-  - Add a reference to the method to the end of the primitives list: `new Prim(key, arity, general, function)`
+  - Add a reference to the method in the `primitives` list: `new Primitive(key, arity, general, function)`
     - `key` is used to look up the primitive in the resource bundle
     - `arity` is the number of arguments the primitive takes
     - `general` is whether the primitive has a general form (e.g., `(sum 1 2 3 4)`)
-    - `function` is the method implementing the primitive operation
+    - `function` is a method reference to the primitive implementation (e.g., `this::methodName`)